bevanslabbert/EmployeeTree/README.md

 Logged in users can edit the schedules of the employees that report to them, as well as their own.
 Schedules can be updated, added or removed.
-The start time and end time fields are validated using regex to match the correct format.
-Fields can not be empty when updating or creating an item.
-Confirmation is required when deleting an item.

 ![schedules](https://github.com/bevanslabbert/EmployeeTree/blob/main/schedules.png?raw=true)

 This is what the user sees when they want to update or create a schedule item.
 Initially the "apply" button is inactive.
 It only becomes active when a change to the schedule item is detected.
+A schedule item cannot overlap with another schedule item.
+The start time and end time fields are validated using regex to match the correct format (YYYY-MM-DD HH:MM).
+Fields can not be empty when updating or creating an item.
+Confirmation is required when deleting an item.

 ![schedule_edit](https://github.com/bevanslabbert/EmployeeTree/blob/main/schedule_edit.png?raw=true)